RTF Blog

 Ranger Hall of Fame Removes Praise of Slave-Catching

 The Texas Ranger Hall of Fame and Museum appears to have removed language praising one of its honorees for tracking down people fleeing bondage for freedom in Mexico.
 For years, it has praised William “Bigfoot” Wallace for tracking down those risking everything to gain their freedom.
-“Wallace’s skills were often put to use trailing runaway
+“Wallace’s skills were often put to use trailing runaway slaves trying

 Ranger Hall of Fame Removes Praise of Slave-Catching Read More »